-In addition to online sports betting, there are a few other forms of online gambling in Maryland available for residents: Daily Fantasy Sports, Pari Mutuel Horse Wagering (both retail and online), and Maryland Lottery.
+In addition to online sports betting, there are a few other forms of online gaming in Maryland available for residents: Daily Fantasy Sports, Pari Mutuel Horse Wagering (both retail and online), and Maryland Lottery.

-Maryland is known to horse racing enthusiasts for Preakness Stakes, the second jewel of the Triple Crown, raced at Pimlico Race Course annually.
+Maryland is known to horse racing enthusiasts for Preakness Stakes, the second jewel of the Triple Crown that is raced at Pimlico Race Course annually.
 Everyone over the age of 18 can wager on horses in Maryland, both online and at retail locations.
 Online horse betting is available through online horse betting platforms like BetAmerica or TwinSpires.
-Retail horse racing betting takes place at one of the state’s six horse racing tracks, or at designated off-track betting parlors.
+Retail horse betting takes place at one of the state’s six horse racing tracks, or at designated off-track betting parlors.
 Most commercial casinos, excluding Live! and Rocky Gap also function as OTB venues.

 Fair Hill Races